mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-13-Centralized-Logging-and-Event-Forwarding-for-Identity-Events/README.md

 ![Forwarded account lockout event collected](images/20-forwarded-4740-account-lockout-event-collected.png)

-This event showed that `MRTG-LOG01` could collect high-value identity security events from the domain controller environment.
+This validated collection of a high-value identity security event.

 ---

-## Phase 10 — Additional Identity Event Validation
+### 21. Test User Created in ADUC

 A test user was created in Active Directory to generate an account creation event.